 Day, Night, and Online Classes: With many night classes to accommodate working individuals, our degrees can be completed by those working at full- and part-time jobs.
 Online classes also make it easier for students to complete their degrees.
 Plus, our low student to faculty ratio gives students the opportunity to meet one-on-one with their professors.

 Connections: URP students are engaged in and connected to the South Florida area.
 Starting with class projects that involve South Florida communities and area professionals, URP students also take field trips, hear guest lectures, and have the opportunity to become paid research assistants in one of two URP research facilities: the Center for Urban and Environmental Solutions (CUES) and the Visual Planning Technology Lab (VPT Lab), where students work on research projects that help them to form connections with area professionals and build their resumes.
 Plus, the Planning Society @ FAU is a student organization that conducts community service projects and career development events.
+Our program maintains strong connections with the professional planning community, including the Treasure Coast and Broward sections of the American Planning Association.
+We also offer a mentorship program that pairs planning students with planning professionals to foster immersive learning.

 State-of-the-art facilities and resources: Whether it’s the 28-workstation URP Computer Classroom with high-end processors, solid state drives, and graphics cards, our eight-workstation Production Studio equipped with ultra-sharp 30-inch monitors and interactive tablets, or our Virtual Desktop for remote access to SURP applications and network resources, it’s clear that our school is serious about technology.
 We also have two research assistant offices with state-of-the-art computers.